Water resource recovery facilities

 ML = megalitres, or million litres

-Facility Treatment level Discharge (ML/day) EPL Discharge vol. limit (ML/day)# Discharge location
+Facility Treatment level Discharge (ML/day) EPL discharge vol. limit (ML/day)# Discharge location

 Bellambi*